Lucky Bamboo Growth and Care Tips that You Did not Know of

 How to care for lucky bamboo plants?

-Is tap water or purified water better for lucky bamboo?
+What kind of water is better for lucky bamboo?

-Why is the bamboo plant called a lucky bamboo plant?
+Is the bamboo plant the same as the lucky bamboo plant?

 The bamboo plant and the Lucky Bamboo are two entirely different plants.
 Lucky Bamboo isn’t bamboo at all.
 Both of these are two different plants, requiring different care.
 The Lucky Bamboo gets its name for being a symbol of good luck.